faghmie/community-trade-network/change_logs/_architecture.md

 - **Network Level**: Offline queuing and synchronization
 - **Application Level**: Graceful degradation and error boundaries

 This architecture provides a robust foundation for the Community Trade Network app with clear separation of concerns, comprehensive type safety, and optimized mobile PWA experience.
-The hybrid communication pattern balances performance with loose coupling, while the local-first data strategy ensures reliable offline operation.
+The event-driven communication pattern ensures loose coupling between modules, while the view-based architecture enables flexible UI management and easy feature additions.